jnun/5daydocs/DOCUMENTATION.md

 - When you see "ID-DESCRIPTION.md" replace ID with a number and DESCRIPTION with kebab-case text
 - All paths use forward slashes (/) even on Windows
 - Commands shown are for bash/unix shells

+### Why 5DAY_ Prefixes

+All 5DayDocs system variables use `5DAY_` prefix (like `5DAY_TASK_ID`) to prevent AI confusion with your actual project code.
+This ensures AI assistants never mix up our tracking with your variables.

 ## Naming Conventions for 5DayDocs